Damayanti Joshi: Career

 After the mid-1950s, Damayanti established herself as a successful solo Kathak dancer, taking training from Pandits, Achhan Maharaj, Lachhu Maharaj and Shambhu Maharaj of the Lucknow gharana and Guru Hiralal of the Jaipur gharana.
 Particularly, at Kathak Kendra, Delhi, she trained under Shambhu Maharaj.
 She was the first person to introduce "Saree" as a costume in Kathak dance.

 She also taught Kathak at Indira Kala Vishvaidyalaya, Khairagarh, and Kathak Kendra in Lucknow.
 She has been honoured with the Sangeet Natak Akademi Award (1968) and the Padma Shri (1970).
 She was also the guru to Bireshwar Gautam.

 She has been featured in the documentary on Kathak in 1971 by Films Division, Government of India, and another film entitled "Damayanti Joshi" directed by Hukumat Sarin was made in 1973.

-Damayanti Joshi died in Mumbai at her home on Sunday, September 19, 2004.
-She had been ailing and was bed-ridden for almost one year after she suffered a stroke attack.
+Damayanti Joshi died in Mumbai at her home on Sunday, 19 September 2004.
+She had been ailing and was bed-ridden for almost one year after she suffered a stroke.

-In the passing away of this great dancer we lost a great wealth of knowledge which we can only hope was imparted to her students like Pt.
-Bireshwar Gautam who remained a faithful student, dedicated to her till her very end.